CosmosContracts/council/departments/development/rfp/003-dApp_Development_Support/submission_1.md

 ## Overview

-We, [REDACTED NAME] and Hasan İrice, collectively bring a wealth of experience and expertise in blockchain development, particularly within the Cosmos ecosystem.
+We, Orkun Külçe and Hasan İrice, collectively bring a wealth of experience and expertise in blockchain development, particularly within the Cosmos ecosystem.
 With a proven track record of contributing to various projects, including Passage NFT Marketplace, StreamSwap, and CosmWasm documentation support, we are excited to submit our proposal to fulfill the role of dApp Development Support for the Juno Network.

 ## Qualifications and Relevant Experience

-### [REDACTED NAME] ([REDACTED GITHUB & LINKEDIN LINKS])
+### Orkun Külçe ([GitHub](https://github.com/orkunkl/), [LinkedIn](https://www.linkedin.com/in/orkunkl))

 - Ex-CosmWasm DevRel at Confio.
 - Worked extensively on projects such as Passage NFT Marketplace and Juno Tools for tooling on Juno.